mriphysics/phase_relaxed_CPMG_excitation/README.md

 # Phase Relaxed CPMG Excitation
 Phase relaxed method for CPMG excitation pulses.
-The method was presented at the ISMRM conference in 2014 (abstract [here](https://kclpure.kcl.ac.uk/portal/files/38148970/0948.pdf)) and is currently under review for journal publication.
-A link will be posted on publication.
+The method was presented at the ISMRM conference in 2014 (abstract [here](https://kclpure.kcl.ac.uk/portal/files/38148970/0948.pdf)) and as a [full paper](http://onlinelibrary.wiley.com/doi/10.1002/mrm.25996/abstract) in 2016.
 This repo contains Matlab code for implementing 2D or 3D pulse designs.

 Shaihan Malik, July 2015